walker323/gitdemo/README.md

-Lab 5: More Bash and Intro to Git
+Stat 133 Lab 5: More Bash and Intro to Git